RocketChat/EmbeddedChat/packages/react/docs/authentication.md

 ## Integrating with EmbeddedChat

-When implementing any of these authentication methods in `EmbeddedChat`, include the `auth` prop with the desired configuration:
+When integrating any of these authentication methods into `EmbeddedChat`, ensure to include the `auth` prop containing the desired configuration, and set the `secure` prop to true to activate the HTTP-Only cookie.

 ```jsx
 <EmbeddedChat